OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 ## Step 3: Run imputation and phasing

-Below runs the main [phase](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.phase) function in a single thread.
-By default all output genotypes will be phased and non-missing.
+The [phase](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.phase) function will perform imputation and phasing.
+By default, all output genotypes will be phased and non-missing.
 A list of optional inputs can be found in the [API](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.phase).

 ```julia